 Do you offer gift cards?

-However, if you would like to purchase an item as a gift for someone else, that's easy.
-Maybe not quite as easy as checking a box on Amazon but you can definitely indicate the recipient's location in the Shipping Address when you check out and then contact me to let me know it's a gift.
-I can personalize a Maker's Label (at no additional charge) for the back of the quilt so the recipient will know that their heirloom quilt was made just for them.
+If you would like to purchase an item as a gift for someone else, that's easy.
+Just indicate their location in the Shipping Address when you check out and please Contact me to alert me that your purchase is a gift.
+I can even make you a personalized Maker's Label (at no additional charge) so the person will know their heirloom quilt was made just for them.
 Let's talk about it in email.

 Can you ship anywhere?

 Yes!
 I am located in Fuquay Varina, NC so "local" customers can get free porch pickup.
 You can even choose that option in the shopping cart checkout (I think you can - I know my web site is supposed to be capable of offering free local pickup but I might have set it up wrong.
 Just contact me if it doesn't work.)

-I can also ship internationally but the fees are quite high, so I haven't installed the shipping calculator for this.
-Please consider asking a friend who is travelling back to you from the US to carry your finished quilt in their suitcase.
+I can also ship internationally but the fees are quite high, so please consider asking a friend who is travelling back to you from the US to carry your finished quilt in their suitcase.
 I can ship it to them while they are here in the States, but obviously, this requires some level of pre-planning and coordination.
 Never fear!
 We can do it!
 Contact me to discuss the details.